---

 Introduce a new binary state tree to replace the hexary Patricia tries.
 Account

-and storage tries are merged into a single tree with 32-byte keys that also holds
+and storage tries are merged into a single tree with variable-length,

-contract code.
-Account data is broken into independent leaves grouped by 256 to
+prefix-free keys that also holds contract code.
+Account data is broken into

 identifier that labels the category of state the key holds: account headers,

-the tree.
-Account headers and code take fixed low zones, and the remaining low
+contract code, or storage.
+Account headers and code take fixed low zones,

-zones are reserved for future categories.
+future categories.

 Note: the hash function used in this draft is not final.
 The reference